 Starry folk will be writing Love Letters on Broadway this season.

+Back in the late '80s, the epistolary two-hander was a wee Off-Broadway offering at the Promenade Theatre and, later, on Broadway at the intimate Edison.
 The A.R.
-Gurney drama, featuring (as it always has) a rotating cast of seasoned stars, will begin previews Sept.
+Gurney drama , featuring (as it always has) a rotating cast of seasoned stars, will begin previews Sept.
 13 at the Nederlander Theatre, currently the home of the Disney musical Newsies.
 That dozen of dancing newsboys replaced by two aging Yankee letter-writers, folks.

 Directed by Gregory Mosher, the production will officially open Sept.
 18 at 7 PM starring Brian Dennehy and Mia Farrow.
 Others scheduled for limited engagements include Alan Alda, Candice Bergen, Carol Burnett, Anjelica Huston, Stacy Keach, Diana Rigg and Martin Sheen.